 Don’t waste time.
 Know the facts so you can make a decision between the Citibank Plus transaction account and the 28 Degrees credit card.

-The Citibank Plus and 28 Degrees MasterCard are both highly sought products when it comes to travelling, so it pays to know what the key differences between the cards are.
+The Citibank Plus and 28 Degrees MasterCard are both highly sought products of travelling, so it pays to know what the key differences between the cards are.

-- Is a transaction account with a linked debit Visa card.
+- Is a transaction account with a linked debit MasterCard.

 - No access to extra funds if you’ve used all your money in your account.